 East Gosford Soccer Club was established in 1963 and was first known as the Dinosaurs.
 The Clubhouse:The clubhouse was previously located at the site of the recently removed Karribee ferry on the Gosford waterfront.
 We were given the building in 1972 on the condition it be taken away within 2 days.
 This was accomplished and the old house was erected in the position it occupies today.
-It was officially opened by Dr Feather who was instrumental in the formation of the club.Today: We currently have over 1000 registered players.
+It was officially opened by Dr Feather who was instrumental in the formation of the club.Today: We currently have over 1,100 registered players.
 This is more than four times the 286 players we had in 1994.
-We enjoy one of the highest participation rates of girls and women's teams in our association which has 23 member clubs totalling close to 14,000 players in 2017.
+We enjoy one of the highest participation rates of girls and women's teams in our association which has 23 member clubs totalling just over 14,500 players in 2023.
 We have players from under 5s through to over 45s (and a few a lot older than that!)
-We also boast a very successful senior club consisting of several all age teams for both men and women and a Premier League squad who have been very successful in recent years.Tomorrow:We are always striving for continual improvement in providing an avenue for our members to participate in our errific sport at the grassroots level.
+We also boast a very successful senior club consisting of several all age teams for both men and women and both male and female Premier League squads who have been very successful in recent years.Tomorrow:We are always striving for continual improvement in providing an avenue for our members to participate in our errific sport at the grassroots level.
 We hope our efforts allow all of our players to reach their potential and either continue to play just for fun or go on to bigger and better things.

 Rams HQA little history…